Lansdowne Park Historic District

 The Lansdowne Park Historic District is a national historic district that is located in Lansdowne, Delaware County, Pennsylvania, USA.

 It was added to the National Register of Historic Places in 1987.

 History and architectural features

 This district includes 103 contributing buildings; the majority are residences.
 Eighty-one of the houses were built between 1889 and 1891, with Queen Anne as the dominant architectural style.
 The remaining houses were built between 1899 and 1913 and include notable examples of the Dutch Colonial Revival and Georgian Revival styles.
 The oldest house is the Dickenson Farmstead, a 2½-story dwelling built in 1732 and expanded in 1790.
 A notable non-residential building located in the district is St. John's Episcopal Church (1901); it closed in 2009.

-It was added to the National Register of Historic Places in 1987.